MontySteele/NLP_production_repo/README.md

 I trained this model on a Google Cloud server using 8 vCPU cores and one Nvidia k80 GPU for ~6 hours at a cost of ~$10.
 The fastai library is an API that sits on top of pytorch.
 Pytorch is designed to work with or without a GPU; however, it is ill-advised to attempt to train this model on a CPU alone.
 Once the model is trained, it can be run very quickly on new comments with only a CPU, though a GPU will result in a significant speedup for large batch processing.

+### Notebooks ###

+I documented my work in three Jupyter Notebooks located in the /Notebooks folder.

+First, "Data cleaning.ipynb" shows how the raw data files from Kaggle are loaded and cleaned.

+Second, "fastai-binary.ipynb" shows how my AWD-LSTM Neural Network is trained and tested.

+Third, I provide an example of how to use this model in "Notebooks-fastai-app.py".
+The predictor function used here is the same as in the API.

 ### Setting up this project ###

 After cloning this repo, make sure that the comment data files are places in the Data directory.
 Then run the following commands from the Notebook directory: